Falling—is it a part of ageing? In this blog, we'll go over some of the reasons for falling and how you can reduce the risks of falling.

 Falling can heavily impact the quality of life of people.
 Let's all support the awareness and help the older people in our lives understand that they can stay safe on their feet.

 Consider getting a fall detection watch to help you and your parent have peace of mind.
-The CPR Guardian Personal Alarm Watch with Fall Detection is an easy-to-use fall detection personal alarm watch with GPS tracking and an emergency SOS button that allows the user to alert family and friends in the case of an emergency.
+The CPR Guardian Personal Alarm Watch with Fall Detection is an easy-to-use standalone mobile phone watch with an integrated SIM card.
+It’s a personal alarm that contacts family.
+They can view the location and well-being of the wearer remotely by using the Guardian mobile APP for Android and iOS.
+Carers can call the fall detection watch just like a mobile phone.
 Please contact us if you need assistance.